 As mentioned earlier, motor vehicle drivers are expected to uphold their duty of care.
 If they fail to do so, they are responsible for a breach of duty that makes them responsible for the accident.
 Negligent behavior such as drunk driving, driving while texting, and speeding qualify as a breach of duty.

 The next step in the process is to prove that the injuries and the damages you incurred were caused because the motor vehicle driver was in a breach of duty.
 For instance, if a driver was speeding above the permitted limit in the region when they hit and injured you, their breach of duty was directly the cause of your injury.

 Lastly, you should be able to prove that the breach of duty caused injuries and damages, and it is only reasonable that the driver compensates you for them.
 The extent of damages can vary from physical injury to emotional and mental trauma.

 If you or any of your loved ones have been injured in a pedestrian accident and you feel it is the driver’s fault, you can demand them to pay for all the damages you incur.
 You can do so in two ways:

 You can file a personal injury lawsuit against the driver and demand compensation for all the damages you have incurred due to the accident.
 This can be done in two ways:

-The first step in the lawsuit is to prove that it was the driver’s negligence that led to the accident and caused the injuries you suffered.
+The first step in the lawsuit is to prove that the driver’s negligence led to the accident and caused the injuries you suffered.
 This is done by collecting evidence, recording witnesses’ statements, and analyzing the police report registered after the accident.
 After the fault is proven, you will have to evaluate the value of the damages you incurred.
-You need to ensure that factors such as the lost time at work, emotional stress, and pain and suffering caused by the accident are taken into consideration during the process.
+You need to ensure that factors such as the lost time at work, emotional stress, and pain and suffering caused by the accident are considered during the process.

 Hiring a pedestrian accident lawyer will benefit you in the following ways: